42Monkey/42-minitalk/README.md

 Minitalk is a client-server communication program designed to demonstrate inter-process communication (IPC) using signals in C. This project is part of the 42 school curriculum, focusing on low-level system programming concepts such as signal handling, bit manipulation, and memory management.

-## Key Concepts

-This project covers:

-- Inter-process communication (IPC): Communication between two separate processes.
-- Signal handling: Sending and receiving signals like SIGUSR1 and SIGUSR2.
-- Bitwise operations: Encoding and decoding characters as binary data.
-- Memory management: Efficient use of memory in signal-driven processes.

 ## How It Works

 The Minitalk project consists of two parts: a server and a client.